Happy International Day of Yoga!

 So, what can you do?
 Can you truly stay injury free while performing yoga?
 Luckily, the answer is YES!

 It should also be noted that injury during yoga sessions may not be felt immediately during or after the session, but this does not eliminate the fact that injury may have occurred .
 Yes, it’s good to emphasize this… it can be safe to do yoga.
-However, the key to being safe involves knowing how to stay free from injury!
+However, the key to safety is knowing how to stay free from injury!

-Many people continue to do yoga despite experiencing injury.
-For example, a study involving 23,393 adults in the United States aiming to determine if yoga practitioners discontinued yoga after injury occurred determined that the injuries sustained were an infrequent barrier to continued yoga practice .
+Many people continue to do yoga despite experiencing an injury.
+For example, a study involving 23,393 adults in the United States to determine if yoga practitioners discontinued yoga after the injury occurred determined that the injuries sustained were an infrequent barrier to continued yoga practice .

-It is understandable that a person who suffers an injury during yoga may be careful to avoid such an injury in the future.
-If you want to stay injury-free, there are steps you can take to help prevent injury as you engage in yoga movements.
+Understandably, a person who suffers an injury during yoga may be careful to avoid such an injury.
+If you want to stay injury-free, you can take steps to help prevent injury as you engage in yoga movements.

-The following 6 tips outline some ways to remain injury-free while performing yoga:
+The following six tips outline some ways to remain injury-free while performing yoga:

+Care must be taken to ensure that people, especially trainers, are well trained and realize that injuries happen if precautions are not taken.
 Information is power, and simply understanding that activities like yoga can cause injuries helps prepare our mindset.
-Yoga trainers also have to understand that people can get injured while doing yoga.
-Care must be taken to ensure that people, especially trainers, are well trained and realize that injuries do happen if precautions are not taken.
+Yoga trainers must also understand that people can get injured while doing yoga.

-Things go wrong sometimes and yes, on some occasions this happens because a person does not know his or her limits.
-Even worse, there are people who do know their limits but decide to push them.
-This happens for a variety of reasons, including trying to do better than everyone else around or showing off movements that should only be attempted when the body has been prepared or conditioned to handle such feats.
+Things go wrong sometimes, and yes, on some occasions, this happens because a person does not know their limits.
+Even worse, some people do know their limits but decide to push them.
+This happens for various reasons, including trying to do better than everyone else or showing off movements that should only be attempted when the body has been prepared or conditioned to handle such feats.
 Ego can be a HUGE problem here as well.

 Do your best to maintain limits that your body is comfortable with.
-If you’re new to yoga and joining a yoga class, seek out a class for beginners.
-Beware of ego because it could turn your yoga experience into a nightmare.
+If you’re new to yoga and joining a class, seek a class for beginners.
+Please beware of the ego because it could turn your yoga experience into a nightmare.

-If you have been doing yoga for a while, you probably have a couple of movements that you are able to easily accomplish.
-Although your muscles may be able to easily respond and flex as needed, it is possible to overuse these muscles!
+If you have been doing yoga for a while, you probably have a couple of movements that you can easily accomplish.
+Although your muscles may be able to respond and flex as needed easily, it is possible to overuse these muscles!
 Yes, beware!!
-You can wear out your muscles during yoga and then guess what… injury and pain may result.
+You can wear out your muscles during yoga, and then guess what… injury and pain may result.
 Watch those muscles!
 Go slow.
 Do not overwork those ligaments.

-In addition, it’s beneficial to note that there are some yoga positions that place the body in unnatural postures .
+In addition, it’s beneficial to note that some yoga positions place the body in unnatural postures .
 Attempting such postures or staying in such postures for extended periods could wreak havoc on the body.

 Posture can be everything when performing yoga movements.
+Sometimes, certain movements or incorrect yoga techniques put pressure on the body and cause injury.
 Including a slight bend in the knees could mean the difference between lower back pain and a pain-free yoga session.
-Sometimes, certain movements or using incorrect yoga techniques puts pressure on the body and cause injury.

 CLICK HERE to watch the YouTube video.

-Some yoga movements also require your back to be straight rather than bent or curved, and this straight-back posture can help keep your core stable.
-Moving your hips during certain movements can also help relieve tension, provide a cushion and prevent tears in the muscles.
+Some yoga movements require your back to be straight rather than bent or curved; this straight-back posture can help keep your core stable.
+Moving your hips during certain movements can also help relieve tension, provide a cushion, and prevent muscle tears.
 Deep forward bends are also a common cause of pain in the back.
 Hence, use the right technique.
-Breathing properly while doing yoga movements is an important aspect to consider as well.
+Breathing properly while doing yoga is also an important aspect to consider.

 Props can assist in yoga movements that are too strenuous to do.
 Props can also provide a way to ease into a movement that may be too risky to try without adequate support.
 There are times when using props can become necessary while doing yoga.

-If you know the injuries that commonly occur during yoga sessions, you may have a better chance of avoiding such injuries.
-These common yoga injuries include hamstring pulls, lower back pain, neck injuries, knee tears and wrist strains.
-Being in contact with the ground continuously and using the wrists for support can really wear out the wrist ligaments and tissues.
+Knowing the injuries that commonly occur during yoga sessions may have a better chance of avoiding such injuries.
+These common yoga injuries include hamstring pulls, lower back pain, neck injuries, knee tears, and wrist strains.
+Being in contact with the ground continuously and using the wrists for support can wear out the wrist ligaments and tissues.
 Distributing your weight can also help ensure that the neck and other regions of the body are secure.

 While yoga can energize a person, calm moods, strengthen muscles and improve agility, there are instances where people can get injured.
 So, embrace the information presented and be determined to avoid injuries while enjoying the great benefits of yoga.
 Tame the ego and seek the possibility of remaining injury-free while performing yoga.
-While injuries during yoga can happen, it is within your reach to remain injury-free.
 Great!!
+While injuries during yoga can happen, remaining injury-free is within your reach.

-Now that you are well on your way to remaining injury-free, you can join millions around the world and celebrate the International Day of Yoga!
+Now that you are on your way to remaining injury-free, you can join millions worldwide and celebrate the International Day of Yoga!

 If you want more information on Yoga and Injuries, then check out these articles: